2020 was a dumpster fire of a year but if anything good came out of COVID, it was that it made many of us more aware of our spending habits.

 You don’t need to become an expert on the stock market, but you should know how much interest you’re paying on your home loan or credit card, and when large one-off expenses are due, like your car rego and insurance so you can budget for them.

 “Information is power.
-Get the information, write your goals down, be accountable and stick with it,” Ms Owen said.
+Get the information, write your goals down, be accountable and stick with it,” Ms Frank said.

 Savings.com.au’s two cents

 For many people, New Year’s resolutions are nothing more than a meaningless, cliche tradition.